-- The Trustee, with help from its investment advisor, will communicate the target to each investment manager. - Investment managers are routinely invited to present at Trustee meetings as part of the existing monitoring process.
-When meeting with any of the Fund's investment managers, the Trustee will periodically ask the manager how they expect the proportion of portfolio companies with science-based targets to change over time and encourage the manager to engage with portfolio companies about setting science-based targets, prioritising those with the highest carbon footprint. - Science-based targets are often validated by the Science Based Targets initiative (SBTi).
+- Investment managers are routinely invited to present at Trustee meetings as part of the existing monitoring process.
+When meeting with any of the Fund's investment managers, the Trustee will periodically ask the manager how they expect the proportion of portfolio companies with sciencebased targets to change over time and encourage the manager to engage with portfolio companies about setting science-based targets prioritising those with the highest carbon footprint. - Science-based targets are often validated by the Science Based Targets initiative (SBTi).
 Where relevant, the Trustee will ask the manager about "equivalent" methods of assessing whether emissions reduction targets are science-based, for example for holdings for which SBTi validation is not available or not well suited, with a view to extending the coverage of the SBT metric. - The investment consultant encourages managers to support the goal of net zero emissions by 2050 or earlier and has published its expectations for investment managers in relation to net zero.
 This includes the use of effective voting (where applicable) and engagement with portfolio companies to encourage achievement of net zero.
-The investment consultant continues to engage with managers on this topic and will encourage them to use their influence with portfolio companies to increase the use of SBT. - The Trustee will review progress towards the target each year and consider whether additional steps are needed to increase their chance of meeting the target.
+The investment consultant continues to engage with managers on this topic and will encourage them to use their influence with portfolio companies to increase the use of SBT. - Climate change is one of the Trustee's four stewardship priorities which it has communicated to its managers and also its expectation for managers to consider this priority area when undertaking voting and engagement. - The Trustee will review progress towards the target each year and consider whether additional steps are needed to increase their chance of meeting the target.